 Keeping the Closet Door Closed

 Cats love everything about closets.
-They have places to rest, places to hide, and clean clothes and linen to sleep on.
-Naturally, a closed door to the closet will not be appreciated.
-Your best option, in this case, is to offer the cat some very attractive alternatives to the closet – such as comfy cat beds, cat trees, cat scratchers.
+They have places to rest and hide and clean clothes and linens to sleep on.
+So naturally, a closed door to the closet will not be appreciated.
+In this case, your best option is to offer the cat some desirable alternatives to the closet – such as comfy cat beds, cat trees, and cat scratchers.
 If that doesn’t do the trick, then you have to put plan B into action.

 Keeping the Front/Back Door Closed

-Cats are not happy when you have to go out, and they usually protest.
-Some cats scratch the front door and meow at it for a long time because they don’t know where you’ve gone, they don’t know what’s behind the front door.
-It is very helpful for the cat to find this out, so making a space for it next to the window where it can watch you leave and then come back will help kitty get a better understanding of what’s going on.
+Cats are unhappy when you have to go out and usually protest.
+Some cats scratch the front door and meow at it for a long time because they don’t know where you’ve gone; they don’t know what’s behind the front door.
+It is conducive for the cat to find this out, so making a space for it next to the window where it can watch you leave and then come back will help the kitty better understand what’s going on.

 The Great Wide Open

-For some cats, the protesting of the front or back door has nothing to do with you walking out through it, and everything to do with their desire to go outside themselves.
-If this is the case, then you can take kitty outside and let it explore.
-However, keep in mind that indoor cats must be supervised at all times when they are outside and they should be in a cat harness and leash.
+For some cats, protesting the front or back door has nothing to do with you walking out through it and everything to do with their desire to go outside themselves.
+If this is true, you can take the kitty outside and let it explore.
+However, remember that indoor cats must be supervised at all times when they are outside and should be in a cat harness and leash.
 An alternative is to build them a catio, where they can play safely outside.
-Of course, if you don’t want your cat to go outside, then you can try Plan A and Plan B.
+Of course, if you don’t want your cat to go outside, you can try Plan A and Plan B.

 As you can see, there are plenty of reasons why cats hate closed doors, but also quite a few methods to get them to stop.
 Does your cat protest when you close your doors?
 What is the main grievance in your case?
 Did you get it to stop?
 How did you manage?
 Tell us all about it in the comment section below.